d3/d3-quadtree/README.md

 These properties **must not change** while the *point* is in the quadtree.
 To update a point’s position, first [remove](#quadtree_remove) the point, then update its position, and then re-add it to the quadtree.
 Alternatively, you may discard the existing quadtree entirely and create a new one from scratch; this may be more efficient if many of the points have moved.

+If the specified point is outside the current bounds of this quadtree, this quadtree is automatically expanded to [cover](#quadtree_cover) the new point.

 By returning this quadtree, this method allows [method chaining](https://en.wikipedia.org/wiki/Method_chaining).
 For example:

 ```js